Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

  1 file changed, 1 insertion(+), 2 deletions(-)
 ```

 Oops!
-You meant to append to `site.css`, but used `>` instead of `>>`, which
-replaced the entire file.
-You already know how to fix this by amending
-the commit -- use `git checkout` to get the previous version of `site.css`
-back, make the change correctly, and `git commit --amend`.
-Or you could use
-`git reset --hard` to put everything back the way it was, and re-do both the
-change and the commit.
+You meant to append to `site.css`, but used `>` instead of `>>`, which replaced the entire file.
+You already know how to fix this by amending the commit: Use `git checkout` to get the previous version of `site.css` back, make the change correctly, and `git commit --amend`.
+Or you could use `git reset --hard` to put everything back the way it was, and re-do both the change and the commit.

-But suppose you didn't notice the problem until you'd already made another
-commit after the bad one, shared your repo with somebody (see the next unit)
-or made the commit public (see Unit 7).
-Changing history can be dangerous
-(see almost any science fiction story about time travel) -- anyone you're
-collaborating with will have to do extra work to recover from your change.
-In
-this situation the best thing to do is to _revert_ the change, by making
-another commit that cancels out the first one:
+But suppose you didn't notice the problem until you'd already made another commit after the bad one, shared your repo with somebody (see the next unit) or made the commit public (see Unit 7).
+Changing history can be dangerous (see almost any science fiction story about time travel).
+Anyone with whom you collaborate has to do extra work to recover from your change.
+In this situation the best thing to do is to _revert_ the change, by making another commit that cancels out the first one:

 ```
 $ git revert --no-edit HEAD